pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 * Some relaxations can accumulate a high error relative to their exact counterparts, particularly when stacking CPFs via the chain rule for long roll-out horizons
 * Some relaxations may not be mathematically consistent with one another
 	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
-	* if this is a concern, we recommend overriding some operations in ``ProductLogic`` to suit the user's needs
+	* if this is a concern, it is recommended to override some operations in ``ProductLogic`` to suit the user's needs
 * The parameter :math:`w` is fixed: support for annealing or otherwise modifying this value during optimization may be added in the future.
 * Termination conditions and state/action constraints are not considered in the optimization (but can be checked at test-time).